sprakash57/create-react-saga/README.md

     $ npm i
     $ npm start

 ## 🤝 Want to Contribute?
-Follow these steps:
+Follow these steps (Important!!):
 1. Fork this repo. - Click the fork symbol on rightmost top corner of your window.

 2. Clone the forked repo. - Click the green button saying "Code" with a download button.

-3. Visit https://github.com/sprakash57/webpack-react-saga/issues and comment your username. - Thereby I would be able to assign issues to you for contribution.

-4. Solve and Test your application. - You can do this in your own system with preferred editor.
+3. Visit https://github.com/sprakash57/webpack-react-saga/issues, comment on the issue so that i can assign it to you.

+4. Do a thorough testing, provide inline comments for complex logic.

+5. Write proper and meaningful commit messages.
+Provide information about any new packages included.

-5. Create a Pull Request. - Follow this guide https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github to raise a PR.
+6. Create a Pull Request. - Follow this guide https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github to raise a PR.

 ### Note: If you need detailed info on Pull request
 https://www.atlassian.com/git/tutorials/making-a-pull-request.

-### A to Z for Open Source Contribution
-The Definitive Guide to Contributing to Open Source by @DoomHammerNG An Intro to Open Source - Tutorials by DigitalOcean to guide you on your way to contribution success here on GitHub.
-Open Source Guides - Collection of resources for individuals, communities, and companies who want to learn how to run and contribute to an Open Source project.